 The NHRC, NGOs, and defense attorneys reported that, in an attempt to coerce or intimidate detainees, authorities sometimes threatened detainees’ families, transferred detainees repeatedly, or placed them in detention centers distant from their homes and families, making access to legal counsel and visits by family members difficult.
 Human rights NGOs reported obstacles to gathering evidence of torture or abuse.
 For example, although many prisons and detention facilities had cameras for monitoring prisoner interrogations, authorities often reported the equipment was inoperable at the time of reported abuses.

-Under the new criminal code that came into effect on July 1, the scope of individuals subject to prosecution for official abuse or torture was expanded to include not just police detectives and investigators, but all public officials.
-This new code covers both physical and psychological abuse; however, the maximum punishment for torture decreased from a prison sentence of 15 years to five years.
-Although law enforcement officials are liable for intentional infliction of severe bodily injury, prosecutions of this crime were rare.
-The law states that prohibited acts do not constitute a crime when committed in accordance with an order by a superior in the course of duty.
+Under the criminal code, which came into effect in July 2017, all public officials are subject to prosecution for official abuse or torture.
+This code covers both physical and psychological abuse; however, the maximum punishment for torture is a prison sentence of five years.
+Although officials are liable for intentional infliction of severe bodily injury, prosecutions of this crime were rare.
+The law states prohibited acts do not constitute a crime when committed in accordance with an order by a superior in the course of duty.
 The law provides that the person who gave an illegal order is criminally liable for the harm caused, but prosecutions were rare.
-According to the NHRC, prosecutors, and judges, the law effectively provides immunity to law enforcement officials allegedly engaged in coercing confessions at the behest of investigators or prosecutors.
-The NHRC also indicated that authorities sometimes abandoned complaints of alleged psychological torture either for lack of evidence or because the degree of injury could not be determined.
-Moreover, witnesses were generally themselves detainees or prisoners and were under great pressure not to testify, including by threats against family and threats of additional charges with longer potential sentences.
+According to the NHRC, prosecutors, and judges, the law effectively provides immunity to officials allegedly engaged in coercing confessions at the behest of investigators or prosecutors.
+The NHRC also indicated authorities sometimes abandoned complaints of alleged psychological torture either for lack of evidence or because the degree of injury could not be determined.
+Moreover, witnesses were generally themselves detainees or prisoners and were under great pressure not to testify, including by threats against family or of additional charges with potentially longer sentences.

 Prison and Detention Center Conditions

-The GEACD reported 10 deaths in prisons and no deaths in pretrial detention facilities as of September.
-According to the GEACD, 34 prisoners contracted tuberculosis as of September.
-Correctional officials routinely released terminally ill patients shortly before death, which the Prison Fellowship of Mongolia alleged led to misleadingly low prisoner death statistics.
+The GEACD reported no deaths in prisons and one death in pretrial detention facilities as of September.
+According to the GEACD, 39 prisoners contracted tuberculosis as of September.
+According to the GEACD, it provided funding for a new facility to treat prisoners with tuberculosis.
+Correctional officials routinely released terminally ill patients shortly before death, which NGOs alleged led to misleadingly low prisoner death statistics.